dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 The above operations will run in parallel even though they run withing the same transaction.
 So you will get a mixture of Volvos and Peugeots scrambled around in your console log.

-To make sure that stuff happends in a sequence, you would have to write something like the following:
+To make sure that stuff happens in a sequence, you would have to write something like the following:

 ```javascript
 // 1.
 Log Volvos